Skip to Main Content

 John Risedorph was living in LeSueur, Minnesota, in the fall of 1876.
 Amid his entries about his daily life, Risedorph kept daily record of the chase for the Northfield robbers, including their capture.
 His entry for September 10 clearly reveals that the identities of the robbers were not widely known until days after the raid.

-MNHS call number: See the finding aid in the library (A/.R595).
+MNHS call number: See the finding aid in the library or use the scanned PDF (A/.R595).

 Charles H. Taylor Reminiscences.